k2view-academy/K2View-Academy/articles/33_data_catalog/03_build_and_write_catalog.md

 * **Write Catalog**, deploys the catalog to the server.
 This includes building the catalog files of all the project entities (each LU, WS, Common) and uploading them to the OrientDB.
   * Once Write Catalog is completed, login to the K2View Web Framework and navigate it.
   Note that Write Catalog can also be performed by running the [CATALOG WRITE](08_catalog_commands.md) command in the Fabric Server.
-In this scenario, the automatic files must be created before running the command using Build Catalog from the Fabric Studio.
+In this scenario, the automatic files must be created before running the command using Build Catalog in the Fabric Studio.

-### How Do I Build the Catalog from the Fabric Studio?
+### How Do I Build the Catalog in the Fabric Studio?

 1. In the Fabric Studio, right click the **Project** and select **Data Catalog > Build Catalog**.